 Must have it.
 Why?
 Because it works it so many ways; as an undershirt, under a dress shirt, or by itself with jeans, pants and shorts.
 Keep a couple of these to have in the rotation.

 A good pair of jeans works with just about anything.
 Go with straight leg, slim fit and unwashed.
 Avoid crazy stitching and additional design because the point here is to dress like a man.

 Shoes may seem like an afterthought, but experts say they can make or break an outfit.
 Seriously guys, shoes are a big part of the big-boy game, and if you’re really committed to dressing like one then don’t skimp with cheap shoes.

 There are two styles you should shop for: a black oxford and a brown lace-up.
 The black oxford is the most formal pair you’ll own and is good for any occasion, including your own wedding.
 The brown lace-up is an everyday shoe, and less formal, but is extremely versatile and can be paired with any color except black.

 For casual wear, a pair of low-profile canvas sneakers is a safe bet.
 Not athletic shoes, mind you.
+In case you are standing all day, it would also be good to have a pair of shoes for that.
 Wear those when you work out but that’s it.
 Period.